 - Are you nearing graduation?
 If so, will dropping the course change your timeline for graduation?

-If you do decide to drop a class, you will need your advisor’s signature on the Add/Drop Form.
+If you do decide to drop a class, you will need to complete a Drop Form in MyGCC.